-- trains (dict) A dictionary of sequences of neo.core.SpikeTrain objects. - t\start Minimal starting time to return as time scalar. - t\stop Maximum end time to return as time scalar.
+- trains (dict) A dictionary of sequences of neo.core.SpikeTrain objects. - t_start (Quantity scalar) Minimal starting time to return. - t_stop (Quantity scalar) Maximum end time to return.
+If None, infinity is used.

-Returns Maximum shared t\start time and minimum shared t\stop time as time scalars.
+Returns Maximum shared t_start time and minimum shared t_stop time as time scalars.